How Astable Multivibrator or Logic Gate Oscillator Circuit Works

 Imagine you need a high-frequency approx 3MHz.
 And, you do not have resistors.
 You may use the below circuit.

-5# Simplest High-frequency Oscillator circuit using NOT Gate
+High-frequency oscillator circuit using NOT or NAND Gate

 Connect the circuit as the figure below.
 We just to joint pins with many wires onto the breadboard in the correct position only.